 The thesis should be based on the high quality scientific content and carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the students.
 Without special permission a thesis work may be performed in the following subject areas:

 - Biomedical instrumentation

 - Bachelor's degree as specified in the entrance requirements

 - All compulsory and elective courses from the curriculum completed so that 120 ECTS is reached

-- At least 90 ECTS on advanced level including 30 ECTS courses from the major subject Biomedical Engineerings and 30 ECTS master's thesis in the major subject Biomedical Engineering
+- At least 90 ECTS on advanced level including 30 ECTS courses from the main field of study Biomedical Engineerings and 30 ECTS master's thesis in the main field of study Biomedical Engineering

-- Master's thesis (30 ECTS) on advanced level, in the major subject Biomedical Engineering, examined at the Faculty of Science and Engineering
+- Master's thesis (30 ECTS) on advanced level, in the main field of study Biomedical Engineering, examined at the Faculty of Science and Engineering

 Courses with overlapping content are not allowed to be included in the degree.
 Courses included in the Bachelor's degree can never be included in the Master's degree.